Pomegranate

 When you’re selecting your perfect pomegranate, look for one with a rich, dark red colour, glossy skin and heavy feel – when ripe, it should feel heavy for its size.
 The shape of the fruit can also indicate ripeness and maximum juiciness – a nice sphere with some visible edges.

-Making least of a mess
+Making less of a mess

 Whichever way you decide to eat pomegranates, they have a lot to offer.
 They haven’t been a part of many traditional diets just because they’re pretty and delicious, some of their health effects have been known for centuries.
-Enjoy their ruby red deliciousness!
+Enjoy their ruby-red deliciousness!

 About the author